-Discover Alpena in the Winter
+Fun Ways to Explore Alpena Michigan in the Winter

-In the winter, the fun continues with winter hiking, fat tire biking, cross country skiing, snowmobiling, and even sleigh rides across open country in a horse-drawn carriage.
+In the winter, though, the fun continues with winter hiking, fat tire biking, cross country skiing, snowmobiling, and even sleigh rides across open country in a horse-drawn carriage.

 Visit Ocqueoc Falls